Interview with Fiction Writer, Poet, and Essayist

 But the core of this book was always in the environmental themes of the central title essay.
 The many, many sources I consulted on the Aral Sea disaster weren’t necessarily revelatory—the disaster has been known for a long time—but sifting through it all and trying to pick out the highlights, so to speak, in order to create a broad yet reasonably detailed and comprehensive picture was definitely surprising.
 The scope of it was even larger than I had initially thought it would be, and the roots of it ran even deeper.
 That’s the lesson we need to keep in mind when facing environmental challenges today.
 Surface actions, no matter how immediate and showy, aren’t going to work.
 We need to address the root issues, and those are primarily human issues: greed, addiction to luxury, addiction to power, the need to control others and our environment.

-BC: In the essay “The Missionary Position,” you discuss the religious missionaries that you encountered during your time as a Peace Corps instructor, and how their work opened up some ethical questions for you.
+BC: In the essay “The Missionary Position,” you discuss the religious missionaries that you encountered during your time as a Peace Corps instructor, and how their work raised some ethical questions for you.
 For example, what are the perils of presenting certain things as “truths” that need to be accepted without question?

 With this question in mind, and speaking from the point of view of a teacher, can you say a few words about best practices for educators?
 Specifically, how can educators help to empower students and treat them as active, independent learners, as opposed to making them feel that they are being preached to?